Skip to Content

 Areas of Specialization: Rasch measurement models, video survey methods, culturally-responsive measurement, educational psychology, statistics

-Graduate Courses Taught: Rasch Measurement, Introduction to Measurement, Item Response Theory, Psychometric Theory, General Linear Models, Categorical Data Analysis, Structural Equation Models, Multivariate Statistics, Assessment Design, Test Construction, Learning and Cognition
+Graduate Courses Taught: Introduction to Rasch Measurement, Advanced Topics in Rasch Measurement, Introduction to Measurement, Psychometric Theory, General Linear Models, Categorical Data Analysis, Structural Equation Models, Master's Capstone I, Multivariate Statistics, Assessment Design, Test Construction, Learning and Cognition

 Undergraduate Courses Taught: Psychology of Learning, Youth Violence and Delinquency Prevention, Scientific Methods, Psychological Statistics I, Psychological Statistics II, Experimental Psychology, and Freshman Orientation.